- What is Uniswap, and how does it work?

 A crypto exchange that is decentralized and does not have custody of your private keys has brought a crucial utility case to the whole crypto ecosystem.
 A crypto investor can have better faith in a decentralized ecosystem compared to a centralized one (such as Binance Exchange) which is prone to frequent hacks and thefts.

 Today, I have decided to discuss one of the most extensive Decentralized Exchanges (DEX) of the DeFi sector, i.e., Uniswap.

 Uniswap is a DEX built to prioritize censorship resistance, security, self-custody, and function without any trusted intermediaries who may seek to collect fees or selectively restrict access.

-Basis DeFi Pulse as of May 4, 2021, Uniswap has a Total Locked Value (TVL) of USD 7.36 Billion on the platform.
+Basis DeFi Lama as of November 14th, 2022, Uniswap has a Total Locked Value (TVL) of USD 3.81 Billion on the platform.

 Uniswap is a simple, smart-contract-based protocol developed on the Ethereum network that can be used to swap ERC20 tokens.
 There is no intermediary authority to regulate a transaction, just a combination of a code that executes the transaction, a liquidity pool that provides liquidity, and an Ethereum network that records the transaction.